Wolverine971/9takes/src/blog/enneagram/enneagram-and-religion.md

 ---
-title: 'The Enneagram and Religion: Exploring the Connections'
+title: 'Exploring the Connections between the Enneagram and Religion'
-description: "Explore the Enneagram's applications across various spiritual traditions and its use as a universal tool for self-understanding"
+description: "Though not inherently religious, many spiritual traditions reference the Enneagram's ideas and use it as a tool for self-understanding"
 author: 'DJ Wayne'
 date: '2023-08-05'
 loc: 'https://9takes.com/blog/enneagram/enneagram-and-religion'
-lastmod: '2024-04-08'
+lastmod: '2024-04-13'
 changefreq: 'monthly'
 priority: '0.6'
 published: true